bkry-code/Kirby-YAKME/README.md

 ###Known issues###

-- Image drag / drop is not (yet) supported.
-- Kirby-tags are supported, but not rendered in the live-preview.
+- Kirby-tags are supported, but not rendered in the live-preview (working on it...).
 - Images are only rendered in the live-preview with a full url.
 - Turning of the markdown codes (hastag icon) do not show if text is selected / can hide the cursor.